kuiper2000/Applied_Math/_sources/PDE/Heat_equation.md

 \frac{\partial u}{\partial t} = k \frac{\partial ^2 u}{\partial x^2}
 ```

-where $Q(x,t)$ is dropped for simplification and $k=\frac{\kappa}{c\rho}$.
+where $Q(x,t)$ is dropped for simplification and $k=\frac{\kappa}{c\rho}$, so-called diffusion coefficient.

-Considering the solutions are bounded in a stick with $0\leq x \leq L$ and $k$ is so-called diffusion coefficient.
+Considering the solutions are bounded in a stick with $0\leq x \leq L$.
 If we closely observe {eq}`eq143`, we can find it is the combination of a 1st-order ODE in time and a 2nd-order ODE in space.
 Therefore, we need at least 1 initial condition and 2 boundary conditions, which usually have form of

 ```{math}
 :label: eq144